 How to Build an Org Chart that Will Be Used

 If you want your company org chart to emerge from the shadows and actually be used as incredible resource is has the potential to be, a few questions must be considered.

 You must first start with data and ensure it is up to date.
 Data is king and it’s no different with the org chart.

 Who will be responsible for inputting employee data into the org chart?

 How often will the data be updated?

-Read More on How to Create an Organizational Chart
+Read More on How to Build Organizational Charts

 Next, think about the kind of org chart you want to develop.

 How do you want your organization to be visually represented?

 Will it be shared electronically and/or printed?